1 Nov 22 - General

 The doors to the first Summerset village opened 25 years ago

 Get ready to blow out the candles, it’s our 25th birthday!
 A quarter of a century ago, the doors to the first Summerset village opened, borne from a desire to create a home good enough for founder John O’Sullivan’s beloved nana.
-Now, a quarter of a century on, we have grown from our grassroots beginning in Wanganui to a publicly listed, trans-Tasman company, with 33 villages across New Zealand and Australia, and 16 more in the pipeline.
+Now, a quarter of a century on, we have grown from our grassroots beginning in Whanganui to a publicly listed, trans-Tasman company, with 33 villages across New Zealand and Australia, and 16 more in the pipeline.
 Our guiding principle is still the conviction that our villages must be good enough for yourself, your parents, or your nana, but more than that, we want to bring the best of life to our residents.

 In her 90s, John’s grandmother had become unwell and had moved from her home into a publicly funded geriatric ward.
 John was disgusted at the lack of space and privacy on offer and felt it was an affront to her dignity.
 “My nana was in what was basically a dormitory with only a plastic curtain between beds,” John remembers.
 “The room she had was so pokey you could stretch out your arms and touch all four walls.
 And all facilities were shared – nothing was hers; nothing was private.
 When I investigated the market, I found aged care was all like that.”

 Care for the elderly had always been the preserve of the state, but in the late 1990s the government was looking to move out of it.
-John, along with his wife Rose, called upon their combined background in hotel management, property development, and geriatric nursing, and in 1997 bought the site of the former East Wanganui Tennis Club.
+John, along with his wife Rose, called upon their combined background in hotel management, property development, and geriatric nursing, and in 1997 bought the site of the former East Whanganui Tennis Club.
 Their original goal was to provide a higher calibre of rest home level care, but John decided to build a few units on the excess land.
 These units proved extremely popular with seniors who wanted to keep their independence but liked the reassurance that help would be at hand if needed, thus creating a retirement lifestyle that offered a continuum of care.

-Summerset’s Operations Business Manager Sonia Pratt was working in Wanganui at the time.
-“The idea of a retirement village was so new to Wanganui.
+Summerset’s Operations Business Manager Sonia Pratt was working in Whanganui at the time.
+“The idea of a retirement village was so new to Whanganui.
 It added another dimension of life for older people.
 I remember it being very flash, and lots of people wanted to go and have a look.
 There was a lot of talk about the villas being high-end and the gardens being well looked after.
 The new village was about inclusion and community, and that was all very new at the time.”

 With the ethos of community and quality front of mind John and Rose brought on their accountant Norah Barlow to help grow Summerset.
 A vital partnership, John had the vision and the nerve to buy the land, while Norah drove the finances and ensured ideas became reality.
 Norah became Summerset’s first CEO and was a driving force in turning Summerset from a small family run business to an NZX listed company with a staff of over 2,000 and multiple offices across the country.
 “Listing Summerset meant that we could build with equity, rather than debt from the bank.
 We made it clear to shareholders that rather than paying big dividends, we would be putting the profits back in to our villages.”